lpylpyleo/getx_project_demo/README.md

 ## How to run
 **requirement:** Flutter version >= 2.0.0

-After cloning this repo, under the root direcory, do:
+After cloning this repo, under the root directory, do:

 1. Get All dependencies